ChuckTG/react-tic-tac-toe/README.md

 This will start the application and open it in your default web browser.
 If the application doesn't open automatically, you can open your web browser and navigate to [http://localhost:3000/](http://localhost:3000/) to view the application.

 That's it!
-You're now ready to start using the application.
+You're now ready to play tic tac toe.